uchicago-webservices/uac-2017-alexa-engage/README.md

 How long will each exercise take to complete?

 ## Use cards for photos. ##
-Alexa app doesn't load images.
+This was deemed not very useful by the EngAGE team; maybe revisit if using Echo Show.
 See https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/providing-home-cards-for-the-amazon-alexa-app#common-issues-when-including-images-in-standard-cards.
 1. Host on S3.
 2. Make images public.
 3. Set up CORS.
 See http://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html.